 In the first of these two blogs, we explored your reasons for exploring liquid handling automation, how to go about finding the right tool for the job and why you should include both initial and on-going investment costs into your decision-making mix.
-If you missed part 1, click here.
+If you missed it here's part 1.

 In part 2, we will explore some smaller, but extremely significant points that can catch you right out if overlooked!
 Based on the collective experience of our own sales, support and product management teams we’ve also come up with our definitive check list of considerations which we will share at the end to help guide you to your perfect solution.

 Which microplate formats do you require compatibility with?

 It is important to take into account where you fit within your organization’s workflow, as upstream or downstream workflow requirements can end up influencing your decision.
 Failure to think ahead can lead to embarrassing compatibility issues down the line!
 Are you in genomics where a move from PCR tube strips into plates is required, or protein crystallography wanting to move into 96-well format?
 Do you have a preferred microplate that all your assays are validated in so it would be a pain to change?
 Are you in assay development looking to develop assays directly in 1,536 well microplate format for screening to avoid re-validation steps?

 Whatever your aspirations (excuse the pun), be sure to check for compatibility with the vessels that your samples are stored in, the automation itself and subsequently what you will be using to detect/analyze/transfer your experiments to.
 Don’t make any assumptions!

 How much dead volume is acceptable?